 DHM Panel May Survey Results

 These findings come from the May 2019 fielding of our DHM Panel.
-The survey was conducted from May 16 to 23, 2019, and surveyed 624 Oregonians.
-The results were weighted by age, gender, area of the state, political party, and level of education to ensure a representative sample of Oregon residents.
-The margin of error for this survey is ±3.9%.
+The survey was conducted from May 16 to 23, 2019, and surveyed 430 residents of the Portland metro region.
+The results were weighted by age, gender, area of the state, political party, and level of education to ensure a representative sample of residents in the Portland metro region.
+The margin of error for this survey was ±4.7%.
+The survey questionnaire can be found at the end of this post.